htmlena/htmlena/README.md

 ### Hi there 👋
-- ✨ I'm a junior front end developer and I'm cureently focusing on deepening my knowledge of Vue and Typescript
+- ✨ I'm a front end developer working with Vue and Typescript
 - ⚡ I transitioned from HR to front-end development

 <!--